 Vernon College Testing Centers are located on the Vernon campus and Century City Center in Wichita Falls.
-Testing Centers offer TSI approved computerized placement testing using the Accuplacer test.
+Testing Centers offer TSI approved computerized placement testing.
 VC Testing Centers also offer computerized CLEP, NET, GAP, and TEAS.
 The Testing Centers have flexible hours and offer all testing by appointment.
 Call for more information about hours of operation and fee information - Wichita Falls ext.
 3278 and Vernon ext.
 2317.